striezel/botvinnik/readme.md

 # botvinnik - a simple bot for Matrix chats

-botvinnik is a bot that hooks into a [Matrix](https://matrix.org/) home server and provides some (more or less) useful additions.
+botvinnik is a bot that hooks into a [Matrix](https://matrix.org/) homeserver and provides some (more or less) useful additions.

 See the [documentation](doc/readme.md) for more information on how to get